 Being a sober woman comes with some large benefits that maybe you can’t see in your present moment.
 While you can appreciate some of the obvious positive changes that will occur, there are some smaller nuances that will surprise you.
-The initial elation of a life with no hangovers, no more chains that bind you, no more booze blues and no more addiction related mistakes.
+The initial elation of a life with no hangovers, no more chains that bind you, no more booze blues and no more addiction related mistakes is unlike anything you’ve ever experienced.
 Once you treat your addiction, you’ll be in alignment to be the woman you were destined to be.
 This will make you a better partner, mother, or colleague.

 1. You Won’t Wake Up Hungover